AidanReddy/FermionED/README.md

 The functions contained here build a many-body Hamiltonian in the SparseMatrixCSC format from the SparseArrays.jl package.
 This sparse matrix can be partially diagonalized using other packages such as KrylovKit.jl ( "eigsolve" function) or Arpack.jl ("eigs" function), or converted to a dense matrix and fully diagonalized using LinearAlgebra.jl ("eigen" function).

 I originally developed this code for the calculations published in Ref.
-[1] and have used it in several subsequent publications [2-7].
+[1] and have used it in several subsequent works [2-6].
 I provide further discussion of the exact diagonalization method as applied to moiré superlattice systems in the Supplementary Material of Ref.
 [1].
 In developing this code, I benefitted from Ref.
-[8].
+[7].
 I gratefully acknowledge helpful conversations with Trithep Devakul, Yang Zhang, Di Luo, and Donna Sheng.
 Finally, I thank Liang Fu for advising the research projects for which I developed and used this code.

 This work is supported by the Air Force Office of Scientific Research (AFOSR) under Award No. FA9550-22-1-0432 and the Simons Investigator award from the Simons Foundation.